Why are Serious Franchise Leads So Hard to Find?

 Think of it like dating.
 You’re attracted to someone.
 You don’t propose or ask to meet their family on the first date.
 It’s a courtship.
 Courting strangers helps them fall in love with unfamiliar brands.
 If they don’t feel the love, then things stall out before you even have a chance to get started.

 This debate cuts both ways.
-Some brands or brokers only want to speak with people that have already made the decision to invest.
+Some brands or consultants only want to speak with people that have already made a decision to invest.
 Asking for disclosure is a compliance step in their process since they must make do with limited human resources and time.

 However, our experience shows that educating and nurturing leads, in lieu of pushing them, has a short, medium and long-term payoff.
 But you’ve got to be able to track the leads showing serious interest while they’re doing their initial research.
 In fact, our metrics of some 15 years, show that 20% of your future deals will come from a lead acquired in a previous year if you stay in touch.